def-gthill/kenpali/kenpali-semantics.md

 ## Strings|strings

+Strings in Kenpali must be treated as sequences of Unicode code points, regardless of how they are actually stored.
+For example, the length of a string is the number of code points it contains, not the number of bytes or some other unit (like UTF-16 code units).

 ```
 # String length counts Unicode code points
 "foo\u{1f61b}" | length
 >> 4
 ```

+Similarly, string indexing extracts the code point at the given position.

 ```
 # String indexing counts Unicode code points